-Depending on the risk in different areas of the facility, enhanced prevention strategies can be applied across an entire facility, or can be targeted to a single housing area, wing, or building.
-Facilities with higher risk profile can apply enhanced prevention strategies at any time, including when the COVID-19 Community Level is low or medium.
+Depending on the risk in different areas of the facility, enhanced prevention strategies can be applied across an entire facility or can be targeted to a single housing area, wing, or building.
+Facilities with higher risk profile can apply enhanced prevention strategies at any time, including when the COVID-19 Hospital Admission Level is not high.